jickzx/UK-Hackathons/README.md

 Would be smarter to make a global university Hackathon tracker.

-A smart way of implementing a hackathon tracker is by making sure we can find their website and their linkedin profiles, maybe instagram too. the reason for this is because this says uk-hackathons yet only points to the uk university hackathons. as i am writing this, i have done 7 hackathons, technically won 4. in reality i've won 2, but the larp must stay on point. if i am not larping then who am i?
+A smart way of implementing a hackathon tracker is by making sure we can find their website and their linkedin profiles, maybe instagram too. the reason for this is because this says uk-hackathons yet only points to the uk university hackathons.

 ## Why do people win?